phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/TraySimpson.md

     - What kind of passes are being provided?
   - Determined app will be soley for distribution of passes, NOT payment
   - Look into authentication tools/libraries

+2/11/20
+  - Looked into Google instant sign in to manage accounts
+  - Planned questions for Thursday meeting

+2/13/20
+  - Met with Jared
+  - Discussed more requirements/attempted to understand current system
+    - List of employees is stored as a Excel spreadsheet
+    - Paper passes are distrubuted to employees in the system
+    - Paper passes MUST be available (ADA Standards)
+    - HR passes list of employees to CityGO, who crosscheck emails to match them
+  - Made questions for Mosabi, specifically how riders are identified and how is id accessed/created

+2/16/20
+  - Created rough draft for Data Model